evergreen-ci/evergreen/docs/Project-Configuration/Project-and-Distro-Settings.md

 Project admins can set up notifications for when some events happen within the project.
 Admins can set up events when:

-- Any version/build/task finishes/fails - these can be filtered by build initiator (commit, patch, PR, commit queue, periodic build).
+- Any version/build/task finishes/fails - these can be filtered by build initiator (commit, patch, PR, periodic build).
-- First failure occurs in a version, for each build or for each task name - these can be filtered by build initiator (commit, patch, PR, commit queue, periodic build).
+- First failure occurs in a version, for each build or for each task name - these can be filtered by build initiator (commit, patch, PR, periodic build).
 - A previously-passing task fails - these can be filtered by failure type (any, test, system, setup).
 Furthermore, to reduce the amount of notifications received, the re-notification interval can be explicitly set.
 - A previously-passing test fails - these can be filtered by test name and failure type (any, test, system, setup).